 Audited or Unaudited Accounts

 Singapore companies are required to file audited or unaudited accounts.
+For a company to be qualified for audit exemption, it must be a small company or part of a group:

 Submission of Form C to IRAS

-The Form C has to be submitted by end of November every year for the preceding FYE.
+The Form C has to be submitted by the end of November every year for the preceding FYE.
 However, if an ECI had been submitted within three months after the end of its accounting period, it will then provide the company an extension until December.

 Directors’ Report (SFRS)